-Sports blackout rules are local or regional restrictions set by the broadcasters, professional sports teams, and their respective leagues.
+Sports blackouts are local or regional restrictions set by the broadcasters, professional sports teams, and their respective leagues.
 Blackouts are set to promote loyalty and fan support that generates revenue for local teams.

-Blackouts are usually set for city centres (typically within 50 km) or for regions, which can include provinces and territories.
-Blackouts can also apply to pay per view sporting events.
+Blackouts are usually set for city centres (usually within 50 km) or regions (may include provinces and territories.)
+It can also apply to pay per view sporting events.

 When you a game has been blacked out for your area, an on-screen message will appear saying “this game is under regional blackout.”